-This allows for a natural equalization process, where the Gain doesn’t need to be readjusted after a change in the Q, and where the Gain adjustment gives a regular loudness sensation across the whole gain range.
+This allows for a natural equalization process, where the Gain doesn’t need to be readjusted after a change in the Q, and where the Gain adjustment provides a regular loudness sensation across the whole gain range.

 Constant Gain